TrixAde/Osmium/OsmiumLibraryDocumentation.md

 Possibles values :
 - `library.WindowState.Destroyed`: the window is closed
-- `library.WindowState.Oppenned`: the window is openned
+- `library.WindowState.Opened`: the window is opened
-- `library.WindowState.Minimized`: the window is openned and minimized
+- `library.WindowState.Minimized`: the window is opened and minimized

 ## Destroy Window